quinoba/Spillovers_Cooperation/README.md

 - If anyone has any suggestions to this work or find any mistakes please let me know: <joaquinbarrutia@gmail.com>
 - If you just want to discuss anything related with this work you can also reach me on [Twitter](https://twitter.com/j_barrutia)
 ![Github_DEM](https://user-images.githubusercontent.com/87843175/126739709-53ea4f8f-8167-4fa1-b331-5f78b9eb9355.png)
 **Content Summary**

-- In particular, my thesis analyzes cooperation as an alternative solution to pollution spillovers in natural resources.
+- This thesis analyzes cooperation as an alternative solution to pollution spillovers in natural resources.
   Rivers are a classic textbook example of externalities, pollution from upstream communities is greater than socially optimal pollution since the negative effects will be borne by the downstream communities.
 Cooperation can incentivize upstream communities to take costly actions to reduce their pollution, thus benefiting downstream communities.